lsst-sitcom/sitcomtn-048/index.rst

 Webspaces are areas are best used for user-facing documentation.
 This includes general information, how-to documentation and procedures that are not subject to change control (therefore, these procedures are restricted to ones that do not risk the safety of personnel or equipment).
-Anything requiring strict reviews (e.g., glass lift plans) cannot be put into a webspace, but they can be linked within webspaces.
+Anything requiring strict reviews (e.g., glass lift plans) cannot be put into a webspace, but the official location can be linked, for example, a DocuShare document.

 Users are encouraged to populate these areas, which can be accomplished via a standard pull request to GitHub repositories (details in the following sections).
 If there is not an obvious space for your content, then please ask in the ``#rubinobs-sitcom-docs`` Slack channel.